-Grades for courses from a particular quarter are released in the early part of the following quarter.
-For this reason, decisions regarding Foundations probation and administrative leave of absence are made during the following quarter and the leave of absence may begin immediately.
-If a student is placed on administrative leave, their course registrations will be dropped.
-Students may receive the refund of tuition.
-(Note that drops with full tuition refunds may not be possible if students have received US federal loans.
-In these cases, the Student Life and Program Operations team will consult with Financial Aid to determine the appropriate process to follow.)
+Please note that drops with full tuition refunds may not be possible if students have received US federal loans.
+In these cases, the Student Life and Program Operations team will consult with Financial Aid to determine the appropriate process to follow.